 - Organising travel and itineraries

 - Taking notes and writing minutes during meetings

 - Conducting or preparing any research that the reporting manager may require

 - Various ad hoc requests

 There are no formal education requirements expected of a Personal Assistant.
 However, there are a number of professional qualities that should be included in the duties of a Personal Assistant:

 - Professional discretion

 - Well-developed time management skills

 - Strong organisational skills

-Looking for an Personal Assistant job or Administration specific salary information?
+Looking for Personal Assistant salary information?
 Head over to our Personal Assistant Salary Guide for insights and trends.